garncarz/arduino/compressed_air_energy_saving/README.md

 ### Multi-Barrel State Machine

-Each barrel operates through a 5-state cycle:
+Each barrel operates through a 6-state cycle:

 ```
+      IDLE (startup safety)
+        ↓
 WAIT_FOR_INTAKE → INTAKE → WORK → EXHAUST → WAIT_FOR_INTAKE
                      ↘    ↗
                   WAIT_FOR_WORK
 ```

 **State Descriptions:**
+- **IDLE**: Safe startup state - all valves closed, no automatic progression
 - **INTAKE**: Pressurizing the barrel with compressed air
 - **WORK**: Generating energy by releasing air through turbine
 - **EXHAUST**: Releasing remaining pressure and refilling with water